 I am not an exercise expert, but I can tell you what’s worked for me through the holidays and through Thanksgiving.
 If any of these help you, I’m grateful:

 I move every single day – Notice I didn’t say “work out every single day.”
 Monday night is Core Fusion Cardio Express with Tammy Rowe, Tuesday is Core Fusion Cardio with Bergen Wheeler, Friday is Exhale Yoga Flow with Lauren Harris, Saturday is Core Fusion Boot Camp with Nefertiti Thomas.
 Wednesday and Thursdays are wild card days because of my freelancing schedule, so I swing by whatever exhale location is nearby and work my way into one of the classes on the schedule.
 It’s never the same class, it’s never the same location, but I make it work.
 Sundays are SoulCycle when I can afford it, or a rest day if I’m just feeling pooped, but even on those days I walk and stretch.
 But I do it because it’s fun and it makes me feel alive.
+I also loved working out on the recumbent bikes and you can take a look at https://www.basictrainingsf.com/recumbent-bike-vs-upright-bike/ for more details.
 That said…

 I only do what I love – I don’t believe in workouts as punishment anymore.
 If you’re not excited to do what you’re doing, you will eventually say “Screw it” and stop.
 Find something that makes you happy, and you’ll run to it.
 For me, Core Fusion classes mixed with yoga and the occasional spinning class brings me joy.
 I’m annoyed before the class starts because of the commute, but once I’m there, I’m golden.
 Only do what you love.
 By the way, not to be indiscreet, but sex counts and can evidently burn thousands of calories a year if you do it often enough.
 I’m just saying.